Demo Support

 In addition, the changing manufacturing landscape means your MDM hub will constantly evolve to include new domains or data, requiring a switch to a different style.
 Hence, the style choice isn’t a technical decision but one driven by business requirements.
 A manufacturing MDM solution provider will advise on the best approach.

-Direct and indirect customers
+Direct and Indirect Customers

 In manufacturing your direct customers are typically distributors and retailers who have the end-user customers as their direct customers.
 However, it happens that you have a business scenario where the same end-users also become your direct customer as a manufacturer.
 Also, you as a manufacturer for many reasons will benefit from sharing the end-user customer data with your business partners.